Session Description & Materials

 You can download them either in advance or even during the session.
 Free wi-fi service will be available on-site.

-No. Time Area Topic Description Speaker Firm MATERIALS
+Time & Location Area Topic Description Speaker Firm MATERIALS

-1 1-1A White Collar / Compliance Challenges for crss-border investigation This session will bring together investigations attorneys from across jurisdictions to share insights and practical experiences on cross-border internal and government investigations.The discussion will address key challenges commonly faced in multi-jurisdictional matters, including information gathering across legal systems, navigating privilege and confidentiality concerns, and conducting effective witness interviews in complex regulatory environments.
-Juyeon Park Herbert Smith Freehills Kramer LLP
+White Collar / Compliance Challenges for cross-border investigation This session will bring together investigations attorneys from across jurisdictions to share insights and practical experiences on cross-border internal and government investigations.The discussion will address key challenges commonly faced in multi-jurisdictional matters, including information gathering across legal systems, navigating privilege and confidentiality concerns, and conducting effective witness interviews in complex regulatory environments.
+Hyun Chung Kim & Chang

 Michael Bahn Kobre & Kim